rotmh/cargo-unify/README.md

 # `cargo-unify`

-A tool to unify crates into one buildable file.
+A tool to unify crates into single buildable files.

 ## Usage